-Leaving Bangkok nice and early, we beat much of the traffic.
-Hua Hin is where we will start the ride today and that will happen late morning.
-An hour into the ride, we'll be clear of the busier areas of Hua Hin and down on the coast where we will stop to refuel and then push on, arriving in the sleepy beach town of Pranburi as the light gets soft and one's appetite for a beverage starts to emerge.
+We leave Bangkok on two wheels nice and early to beat much of the traffic.
+Hua Hin is where we will start cycling today, but not until late morning.
+An hour into the ride, we'll be clear of the busier areas of Hua Hin and down on the coast where we will stop to refuel and then push on, arriving in the sleepy beach town of Pranburi as the light gets soft and the craving for a nice beverage starts to emerge.

 Cycle to Prachuap/Khlong Wan

-Back on the bike and we are in for a very pleasant day of riding through a variety of landscapes, but always punctuated by a coastal glimpse.
+We hop back on the bikes and we are in for a very pleasant day of riding through a variety of landscapes, always punctuated by a glimpse of the coast.
 The hotel this evening is a pleasant, boutique style property.

 Cycle to Ban Krut

-Waking to the lap of the Gulf of Thailand again, we set out on a satisfying ride that includes a short stretch of highway, but for the most part is on deserted backroads through groves, plantations and farms.
-Lunch is had in a tiny fishing community and halfway through we start to experience some minor hills which make it all the more interesting.
-The destination for tonight is a really lovely beach of minor note and Espresso is readily available.
+After waking to the soft sound of the Gulf of Thailand again, we set out on a satisfying ride that includes a short stretch of highway, but for the most part is on deserted backroads through groves, plantations and farms.
+We dismount our bikes for lunch in a tiny fishing community, then halfway through our ride we start to cycle over some minor hills which make it all the more interesting.
+The destination for tonight is a really lovely beach of minor note with espresso readily available.

 Cycle to Chumphon

-The big one!
-There is a rest day coming up, so why not push yourself just a bit today and break through the 100km barrier just so you know you still have it.
-The first part of this morning's ride is one of the most stunning sections that we'll see on the whole trip and you pretty much have it all to yourself without a vehicle in site.
-Then there is a short section where you have to balance that out by sharing the road with some always courteous drivers.
-Lunch in a picturesque cove and then some rolling hills to take us through to the northern end of Chumphon where a family owned lodge on the beach awaits.
+Today tests those new leg muscles!
+There is a rest day coming up, so why not push yourself just a bit today and break through the 100km barrier just so you know you’ve still got it?
+The first part of this morning's ride is one of the most stunning sections that we'll see on the whole trip, and we have it all to ourselves without a vehicle in sight.
+Next there is a short section where we share the road with some always-courteous drivers.
+After lunch in a picturesque cove, we pedal over some rolling hills to take us to the northern end of Chumphon where a family- owned lodge on the beach awaits.

 Chumphon - Rest Day